 Forums & Reference Sites

-Vintage Non-Sports Cards Chat Board – the only non-sports cards forum that covers 19th c. and early 20th c. material.
+Vintage Non-Sports Cards Chat Board – the only non-sports cards forum that covers 19th c. and early 20th c. material, plus plenty of modern.

 There are now far too many auction sites and I’m not going to the effort to list them all here.
 Old Cardboard has a decent events calendar and the “Auction Report” below is similar.

 Brockelman Auctions – My choice for most consignments.
 Charges very low BP of 12.5%, which means sellers get more of the proceeds.